CA-CODE-Works/playbook/docs/about.md

 ## Objective

-To facilitate California state agency implementation of the open source software (OSS)and code reuse policy as outlined in [Technology Letter 18-02](https://docs.google.com/document/d/1hXYzV_KW49epVuj9EuUGP1hNNARRMf_yVi1Uz5XX_oI/edit#heading=h.urh5wmrr4rhi).
+To cultivate an authentic, supportive, open, collaborative network of digital government innovators and facilitate California state agency implementation of the Open Source Software (OSS)and Code Reuse policy as outlined in [Technology Letter 18-02](#heading=h.urh5wmrr4rhi).

 ## Mission